-Leadership is heavy in ways people don’t see.
+Leadership feels compressed in ways people don’t always see.
 Too much demand.
 Too much complexity.
+Lots of risk.
 Not enough space to think.

 What Aronga means